Bandeirainveste/bandeirainveste.github.io/index.md

 ## About Me

 Hi, I'm Sarah.
-I lead the research organization at [Flashbots](https://www.flashbots.net/), where I've been since 2023.
+I lead the research org at [Flashbots](https://www.flashbots.net/), where I've been since 2023.
 Flashbots is an R&D organization working to illuminate, democratize, and distribute maximal extractable value (MEV) through open research and products.
 MEV arises whenever a privileged actor has control over a system in which there